 boot-args– any arguments to be supplied to the boot command, such as

 -vto engage Verbose mode when next booted (supplied as a string).
+Recent reports suggest that this no longer works, and changes should be avoided.

 boot-command– the boot command, normally